Galantamine

 • You are allergic to this medication or any of the other ingredients of this medication

-• You are taking any other medications including over-the-counter medications, supplements, traditional Chinese medicine and herbal remedies.
-Some of these may affect how this medication works or cause serious drug interactions.
+• You are taking any other medications (including those that can be bought without a prescription), supplements, traditional medications and herbal remedies.
+Some of them may affect how this medication works or cause serious drug interactions.

 • You have or have ever had: